liadgiladi/Applied-Machine-Learning-Final-Project/README.md

         * ClassificationAllMetaFeatures.csv
    7. Run all cells

-   In order to run the experiment you should set 'run_nested_cross_validation = True' under 'settings' cell in the notebook.
+   There are two options to run the notebook:
+     * Skip the nested-cross-validation section and run only the processing results section + meta learning section.
+Default option.
+     * Run the whole exercise (nested-cross-validation section + processing the results section + meta learning section).
+In order to that, please set in the settings cell (#2         cell) ‘run_nested_cross_validation = True’.
 Please note that this might take a while.

 2. Directly:
    run flow.py file.